chiNguyenTrex/reddit/README.md

 # Reddit

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.
+This project is a Reddit clone.

 ## Development server